BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 If you would like to use BLOCWallet, you can check out [this guide](../wallets/BLOCWallet-how-to-use.md).

+## **BLOC Dashboard**

+The official BLOC.MONEY [(BLOC) Dashboard](https://dashboard.bloc.money) makes cryptocurrency accessible by anyone in the world regardless of their geographic location or status and gives access to financial services with respect of user privacy.
+Create your wallet to receive and send BLOC, discover a new disruptive ecosystem and get involved with the community.
+Cryptocurrency for everyone made it easy, safe and private.

+BLOC Dashboard is available for iOS iPhone & iPad and Android mobile and Tablet but also desktop and laptop computers or any device that include a web browser.

+If you would like to use BLOC Dashboard, you can check out [this guide](../wallets/BLOC-Dashboard.md).

 ## **BLOC Wallet for iPad & iPhone**

 The 1st BLOC wallet for iOS with a focus on accessibility, security and simplicity.
 BLOC wallet makes getting started with BLOC easier than ever.
 [Download from the Apple Store](https://itunes.apple.com/us/app/bloc-wallet-by-furiousteam-ltd/id1437924269?mt=8&ign-mpt=uo%3D2).